 - I give permission to Eaton House Schools to provide appropriate intimate care support to my child.
 E.g. changing soiled clothing, washing and toileting. - I will advise the Head Teacher of any medical reason my child may have which affects issues of intimate care. - I understand that the intimate care provided for my child at Eaton House Schools will be given by familiar members of staff. - I understand that the members of staff providing the care for my child have had appropriate training, including in Child Protection.

-Child's name:

-Date of birth of child:

-Class:

 Parent/Carer name:

 Signature:

 Relationship to Child:

 Date:

+Child's name:

+Class:

+Date of birth:

 Address and Contact Details: